 Manitoba Media Production Industry Facts

-Manitoba production incentives, the film and video tax credit, the equity fund are effective.
-The Manitoba Film and Video Tax Credit represents an average of 18% of any production budget, and it is the first step to securing the additional 30-35% of private financing that will in turn leverage the remainder of the budget from public and private-public sources, the vast majority of which come from outside of Manitoba.
+Manitoba production incentives — Film and Video Production Tax Credit and Equity Fund are effective.
+The Manitoba Film and Video Production Tax Credit represents an average of 25% of any production budget, and it is the first step to securing the additional 30-35% of private financing that will in turn leverage the remainder of the budget from public and private-public sources, the vast majority of which come from outside of Manitoba.

-The Manitoba media production industry works for Manitoba — on average on an annual basis it produces:
+The Manitoba media production industry works for Manitoba.

-- 69 production projects in all genres and formats.
+- 75 projects in all genres and formats

 - 18% of Manitoba production companies are Aboriginal or Metis owned.